posmikdc/php2550-projects/README.md

 # README

-This is a README file for project 1 completed in the course "Practical Data Analysis" (PHP2550) at Brown University.
+This is a README file for the projects completed in the course "Practical Data Analysis" (PHP2550) at Brown University.
 The course is taught by Dr. Alice Paul.

+## Project Description

+- Project 1: Exploratory Data Analysis

 ## Folder structure

-- README.txt: Readme file
+- README.md: Readme file
+- `admin`: Administrative files (e.g. project description, project guidelines)
-- code: Code scripts
+- `code`: Code (Used for code scripts only)
-- data: Raw data
+- `data`: Raw data (Not used for any intermediate data files)
-- output: Output generated from files in the `code` folder
+- `output`: Output generated from files in the `code` folder (e.g. intermediate data, figures etc.)
-- results: Result files, i.e. descriptive statistics and analyses
+- `results`: Reports and final results (e.g. presentation slides, final report)

+## Note on confidentiality

+Depending on data confidentiality, the reader may or may not see a `data` folder.
+If the data is confidential, the `data` folder will not be excluded from the public repository.

 ## Contact